Cognitive Behavioural Therapy (CBT)

 Journaling

 Journaling, also known as thought recording, serves as a tool for connecting with and increasing awareness of your thoughts and emotions.
-It aids in the clarification and organization of your thinking process.
+It aids in the clarification and organisation of your thinking process.

 Relaxation Techniques